 These privately owned gardens are open daily and were gorgeous on the late spring day that we visited.
 Allow an hour or more to stroll around the many gardens, including the Japanese-style gardens that are a particular highlight.

 Make sure you bring cash for the entry fee, plus also respect the owners of the property, keeping your dog on a leash and cleaning up after it.
 Car parking is on the side of Mount Macedon Road and can be difficult on busy days.

 19. Hike to Toorongo and Amphitheatre Falls

 About a two-hour drive east of Melbourne is the Toorongo Falls Reserve at Noojee.
-While dogs aren’t allowed in the Yarra Ranges National Park to the north, on-leash dogs are allowed at Tooroongo Falls Reserve.
+While dogs aren’t allowed in the Yarra Ranges National Park to the north, dogs are allowed at Tooroongo Falls Reserve (including off-leash, as long as they are under effective control).

 The highlight of a visit to the reserve is the Toorongo Falls Circuit Walk, that visits the viewing platforms for the close-by Toorongo Falls and the more distant Ampthitheatre Falls.
 The entire track is 2.2km long and takes about an hour, passing through beautiful rainforest.

 While the dog-friendly falls are best viewed after periods of rain, note that the track can get muddy and slippery underfoot, so make sure you pack a towel to clean off your pup.

 20. Go Wine Tasting in the Yarra Valley